-Future development in the C-3 nodes would be subject to compliance with all applicable regulations intended to protect unique geological and paleontological resources and would be required to implement General Plan policies intended to reduce these impacts.
+Future development of the C-3 nodes would be subject to compliance with all applicable regulations intended to protect unique geological and paleontological resources and would be required to implement General Plan policies intended to reduce these impacts.
 Goal NCR-1 and its supporting policies encourage limitations on development and therefore result in minimized ground disturbance which could result in impacts to paleontological resources (General Plan p.
 8-2).
 General Plan Policy NCR-7.11 prohibits unauthorized grading to ensure further protection of paleontological resources in the event that they are discovered (General Plan p.
 8-13).
 Additionally, the proposed project would be subject to Administrative Code, Title 14, Section 4307, which protects paleontological and geological features.
-The Livestock 101 C-3 node would not result in any new or substantially more severe impacts than those already analyzed in the General Plan EIR.
+The proposed project does not increase the level of development beyond that already addressed in the General Plan.
+The C-3 District would not result in any new or substantially more severe impacts than those already analyzed in the General Plan EIR.